-In order to ensure that the service providers comply with the same data protection standards as those applied within our company, we have concluded appropriate contracts for order processing.
-These contracts ensure, among others:
+In order to ensure that the service providers comply with the same data protection standards as those applied within our company, we have concluded appropriate contracts for order processing according to the requirements of Art.
+28 GDPR.

 In accordance with the applicable data protection regulations, we do not store your personal data longer than we need it for the purposes of the respective processing.
 If the data is no longer required for the fulfillment of contractual or legal obligations, we will regularly delete it, unless its temporary storage is still necessary.
 The following reasons may exist for further storage:

 - Obligations under commercial and tax law to retain data must be observed: The periods for storage are up to 10 years, primarily in accordance with the provisions of the German Commercial Code and the Tax Code.

 - To obtain evidence in the event of legal disputes within the framework of the statutory limitation provisions: In civil law, limitation periods can be up to 30 years, with regular limitation periods occurring after three years.